Rale1gh123/lzha0080_9103_tut07/Creative Coding Major Project/Personal_Time-Based/README.md

 ### **Group Work: Section 3 - Implementation (Replenish)**
-Since I am one of the lead writer of the group code, I would like to provide some additional comments on the iterations of section 3 of the group section, as these may not be mentioned in the group pdf.
+Since I am one of the lead writer of the group code, I would like to provide some additional comments on the iterations of section 3 of the group section, as these may not be mentioned in the group pdf file.

 After observing the principles of the artwork, we thought of a process for creating our group’s code:
 - Step 1: Create the bottom layer element: a yellow rectangle; (Image 10)